Chater Road

 Eastern section of Chater Road in November 2007.
 The Hong Kong Club Building is on the left, and Chater Garden on the right.

 Foreign domestic helpers gathering on the northern section of Statue Square, viewed from Chater Road in May 2006.

-Chater Road (Chinese: 遮打道) is a three-lane road in Central, Hong Kong named after Sir Paul Chater.
+Chater Road (Chinese: 遮打道) is a three-lane road in Central, Hong Kong.
 It begins at its intersection with Pedder Street and Des Voeux Road Central in the west, and ends at Murray Road in the east.
-It divides Statue Square into a southern and a northern sections.
+It divides Statue Square into southern and northern sections.

 History

-Chater Road is named after Sir Paul Chater, a leading figure in early colonial Hong Kong, who was instrumental in the Praya Reclamation Scheme, which created the reclaimed land on which the road is built.
+Chater Road is named after Sir Paul Chater, a leading figure in early colonial Hong Kong, who was instrumental in the Praya Reclamation Scheme which created the reclaimed land on which the road is built.
 Chater House, owned by Hongkong Land, is located at the western end of the road, which abuts the similarly dedicated Chater Garden, a public square in the middle of the central business district.

 Events

-Since the growth in the number of foreign domestic helpers in Hong Kong, the road is now usually closed on Sundays and on Hong Kong bank holidays, when the road and surrounding areas are full of domestic helpers gathering and enjoy their day off work.
-Impromptu parties with music and dancing are frequent.
-Almost all of the people share picnics with their friends.
+Since the growth in the number of foreign domestic helpers in Hong Kong, the road is now usually closed on Sundays and on Hong Kong bank holidays, when the road and the surrounding areas are full of domestic helpers gathering to enjoy their day off work.
+Impromptu parties with music and dancing are held frequently, and almost all of the people share picnics with their friends.